 - a.
-Reviewed jurisdictional authority in PHMSA Portal to information listed.
-No issues with listing.
-NY DPS has an interstate agent status with PHMSA.
-This agent status applies to 7 Interstate HL operators in NY.
-No issues with the number of operators inspected. - b.
-Reviewed Attachment 2 and found total number inspections were 68.6.
-This is a lower number from previous year.
-However, the number meets the SICT requirement. - c.
-No issues with unit types and they match PHMSA Portal data. - d.
-No incidents/accidents occurred or reported in 2021. - e.
-One carryover violation was listed and one to be corrected at end of calendar year.
-Two compliance actions were taken and no civil penalties assessed in 2021. - f.
+Jurisdictional authority is on 4 operators.
+NY DPS has an Interstate agent status with PHMSA and performs inspections on 7 Interstate HL operators. - b.
+Reviewed Attachment 2.
+Total number of inspections were 117.79.
+This is an increase from previous year and exceeds the number required by PHMSA. - c.
+No issues with Attachment 3. - d.
+No incidents/accidents occurred in 2022. - e.
+One carryover violation was listed and three to be corrected at end of calendar year.
+Five compliance actions were taken, and no civil penalties assessed in 2022. - f.
 No issues with records listed. - g.
-Reviewed Attachment 7 to TQ records and found 16 inspectors listed correctly.
-13- Category I, 1 category II & 2 category III. - h.
+Reviewed Attachment 7 to TQ records and found 19 inspectors listed correctly.
+16- Category I & 3 category III. - h.
 State Agency civil penalty amount is \$100,000 with no upper limit. - i.
 No issues with Attachment 10.

-Total points scored for this section: 0 Total possible points for this section: 0 a.
+Total points scored for this section: 0

+Total possible points for this section: 0

+Do written procedures address pre-inspection, inspection and post inspection activities for each of the following inspection types: Chapter 5.1 a.
 Standard Inspections, which include Drug/Alcohol, CRM and Public

-Do written procedures address pre-inspection, inspection and post inspection activities for each of the following inspection types: Chapter 5.1